Rules of the Game

 - All balls are live until they hit the ground; balls off the side and back wall are live.

-- The 3 walls are "in play" in both the Turf Room and Small Gym -- the sideline wall/line in which the players hang out is out of play.
+- The 3 walls are "in play" in the Small Gym -- the sideline wall/line in which the players hang out is out of play.